 Fast forward to today, new Engineered Vinyl Plank (EVP), also referred to as Engineered Vinyl Flooring, Vinyl Composite Core (VCC) or Luxury Vinyl Tile (LVT) flooring are very similar to the more commonly known Engineered Hardwood Flooring, which is constructed using layers of composite materials and a top layer of real solid hardwood.
-However, Engineered Vinyl Plank wood flooring is created by sandwiching several floor components together around a high density core layer, along with a top layer made of colored and textured vinyl that appears deceptively like real wood.
+However, Engineered Vinyl Plank wood flooring is created by sandwiching several floor components together around a high-density core layer, along with a top layer made of colored and textured vinyl that appears deceptively like real wood.
 Engineered vinyl plank flooring is constructed in planks, similar to other wood flooring strips, resulting in a similar look and feel.

-We carry multiple lines of Engineered Vinyl Plank flooring, and Vinyl Composite Core flooring, which represent the next generation of Luxury Vinyl Tile.
+We carry multiple lines of Engineered Vinyl Plank flooring, and Vinyl Composite Core flooring, which represents the next generation of Luxury Vinyl Tile.
 Our EVP wood floor products feature various rigid wood and plastic composite (WPC) bases, with exceptional detail and texture, while exceeding the performance of standard LVT flooring.
-By carrying multiple EVP flooring products lines, we are able to give our customers unprecedented choice of floor styles and colors, as well as price.
+By carrying multiple EVP flooring products lines, we are able to give our customers an unprecedented choice of floor styles and colors, as well as price.

 Advantages of Engineered Vinyl Wood Flooring

 EVP or Vinyl Composite Core wood flooring provides many advantages over other real wood flooring products and excels at certain applications where traditional hardwood flooring is not advisable.
-Due to engineered vinyl flooring construction using multiple layers combined with a high density core, exceptional wood grain detail and style is achieved like never before in other vinyl floor products.
+Due to engineered vinyl flooring construction using multiple layers combined with a high-density core, exceptional wood grain detail and style is achieved like never before in other vinyl floor products.